MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

     ![Set up bot](~/media/channels/slack-NewApp.png)

 1. Click **Create New App**.
-1. In the **App Name** box, enter the name of your Slack application
+1. In the **App Name** box, enter the name of your Slack application.
 1. In the **Development Slack Team** box, enter the name of your development team.
 If you are not already a member of a Development Slack Team, [create or join one](https://slack.com/).

     ![Create app](~/media/channels/slack-CreateApp.png)